rix133/ormPlot/README.md

 In particular it aims to provide convenient ways of getting ggplot2 plots from orm and lrm models of the rms package.
 It provides:
- * prediction plots of orm models together with coeficent intervals
+ * prediction plots of orm models for each level together with coeficent intervals for each level.
- * forrest plots of orm/lrm model summaries
+ * forrest plots of orm/lrm model summaries, adressing the drawbacks of the package forestplot
- * data about schoolchildren body measurments (residuals) and their family socioeconomic status and size
+ * data about schoolchildren body measurments and their family details like socioeconomic status and number of siblings

 ## Installation